-2. Noise emission criteria apply for winds up to 3 metres per second (at a height of 10 metres); or temperature inversion conditions up to 3aC/100m and wind speeds up to 2 metres per second;
+2. Noise emission criteria apply for winds up to 3 metres per second (at a height of 10 metres); or temperature inversion conditions up to 3°C/100m and wind speeds up to 2 metres per second;

 - 3. These are results for RCN in the absence of all other noise sources; - 4.
-NM denotes audible but not measurable, IA denotes inaudible;

-5. Bold results in red are those greater than the relevant criterion (if applicable);

-6. NA in criterion applies and exceedance columns mean atmospheric conditions outside conditions specified or limits not available for that location and so criterion is not applicable, NA in LAeq,15minute criterion column means criterion not specified for this location; and

-7. An offset correction of -1.3dB has been applied to the measurement at NM09 where audible and measurable.
+NM denotes audible but not measurable, IA denotes inaudible; - 5.
+Bold results in red are those greater than the relevant criterion (if applicable); - 6.
+NA in criterion applies and exceedance columns mean atmospheric conditions outside conditions specified or limits not available for that location and so criterion is not applicable, NA in LAeq,15minute criterion column means criterion not specified for this location; - 7.
+An offset correction of -1.3dB has been applied to the measurement at NM09 where audible and measurable; and - 8.
+Due to technical difficulties with the RCM North met station, sigma theta data was not available for the survey period.
+It has been assumed that VTG conditions resulted in criteria applying where wind speed applied.